json-template/JsonTemplate/README.md

 # jsontemplate
-What is JsonTemplate?
+## What is JsonTemplate?
-JsonTemplate is a tool for creating json string with a given schema.
+JsonTemplate is a tool for creating json strings in a simpler way.

-What is the benefit of using JsonTemplate?
+## What can JsonTemplate do?
 Suppose that we want to create following json:
 ```json
 {